How do endocrine disruptors impact your life and that of your baby?

 Some have a proven harmful effect, while others are still being studied.

-Risks and harmful effects, especially for pregnancy
+Risks and harmful effects, particularly for pregnancy

 How to do ?